blacksmithgu/datacore/datacore.api.md

     field(key: string): Field | undefined;
     // (undocumented)
     get fields(): Field[];
+    // Warning: (ae-incompatible-release-tags) The symbol "from" is marked as @public, but its signature references "LinkNormalizer" which is marked as @internal
+    //
     // (undocumented)
     static from(raw: JsonCanvas, normalizer?: LinkNormalizer): Canvas;
     // Warning: (ae-forgotten-export) The symbol "JsonCanvas" needs to be exported by the entry point index.d.ts